-• Resourcing and capability risk
+Resourcing and capability risk

-The recruitment and retention of labour is challenging in the current post-brexit market and important for long term stability and success.
+The ability to recruit and retain labour in the current market is improving but still presents a challenge in some regions.
+Resource, talent and capability remain important for long term stability and success.
 The Forza Board continue to review pay and benefits to ensure we remain competitive in local markets.
-For further detail on how we drive colleague engagement please see the section 172 statement above.